January 13, 2021

 Sustainability.
 Twenty percent of e-commerce returns occur because of damaged products.
-When the damaged item is returned to the fulfillment facility, it will be set aside until someone can decide if it's going back for repair and refurbishment, or if it's being junked for parts or being junked all together.
+When the damaged item is returned to the fulfillment facility, it will be set aside until someone can decide if it's going back for repair and refurbishment, or if it's being junked for parts, or being junked altogether.
 About five billion pounds of returned items, not to mention the waste from packaging materials, end up in the trash; making returns a major component of landfills.

-There’s an environmental cost from damaged and returned goods that adds up fast when goods have to make multiple journeys, and it takes multiple manufacturing cycles to fulfill the same order.
+There’s an environmental cost from damaged and returned goods that adds up fast when goods must make multiple journeys, and it takes multiple manufacturing cycles to fulfill the same order.

-Assuming a company’s average damage rate is just one percent (considered admirable by most standards), 48 percent, which is almost half of the total environmental cost of shipping, comes from damage.
-In total, the item must be made, packed, shipped, return shipped, made again, packed again and shipped again.
-This repeat process also doubles the packaging materials and manufacturing consumption needed to remake the product.
+Assuming a company’s average damage rate is just one percent (considered admirable by most standards), 48%, which is almost half of the total environmental cost of shipping, comes from damage.
+In total, the item must be made, packed, shipped, return shipped, made again, packed again, and shipped again.
+This repeated process also doubles the packaging materials and manufacturing consumption needed to remake the product.

 Customer loyalty.
 Some returns are unavoidable: Customers change their mind and sometimes are not satisfied with their purchase.
 Today, shoppers are more dependent on easy returns than ever before, buying multiple items online with the intent to return some of them.
 How easy or how hard retailers make those returns can make or break fragile online relationships.

 Fifty-eight percent of shoppers are increasingly not satisfied with the ease of making returns.
-But for companies that get it right and make the process simpler, 72 percent of shoppers are willing to spend more and buy more frequently.
+But for companies that get it right and make the process simpler, 72% of shoppers are willing to spend more and buy more frequently.

 But how can you make the returns process simpler for online shoppers and fulfillment centers?
 An easy return process starts with correct packaging and can help earn and retain customers.